 The Power of Simple Tools in Teaching Global Citizenship

-Sometimes, the most impactful lessons emerge from the simplest tools.
-In the latest episode of the Irish Global Solidarity in 100 Objects podcast, host Ciara Regan speaks with Lizzy Noone, Education Officer at WorldWise Global Schools.
-Together, they discuss how a ball of string can be used in global citizenship education as a way to explore our interconnectedness, and our shared responsibility to uphold human rights.
+Sometimes, the most impactful lessons come from the simplest tools.
+In this episode of the Irish Global Solidarity in 100 Objects podcast, host Ciara Regan speaks with Lizzy Noone, Education Officer at WorldWise Global Schools.
+They explore how a ball of string can be used in global citizenship education to highlight our interconnectedness and shared responsibility to uphold human rights.

 A Journey in Development Education

-Lizzy Noone’s journey in development education began in 1998 with Concern Worldwide.
-With nearly three decades of experience, she has dedicated her career to equipping teachers and students with the tools to engage in meaningful discussions on global issues.
+Lizzy Noone’s global citizenship education journey began in 1998 with Concern Worldwide.
+With nearly three decades of experience, she has focused on equipping teachers and students with tools that spark meaningful dialogue on global issues.

 “There’s something to be said for putting technology aside and going analogue.”

-One of Lizzy’s most effective experiential learning activities involves a simple yet powerful exercise using a ball of string.
-Participants pass the string to one another, creating a web that visually represents global interdependence.
-This hands-on activity transforms abstract global issues into tangible experiences, helping students grasp concepts like inequality, climate change, and human rights in a more concrete way.
+One of Lizzy’s most effective activities is a simple yet powerful exercise involving a ball of string.
+Participants pass the string to one another, forming a visual web that represents global interdependence.
+This hands-on method turns abstract issues like inequality, climate change, and human rights into something students can see and feel.

 Creating Safe Spaces for Critical Discussions

-A key theme in Lizzy and Ciara’s discussion is the need for safe spaces when addressing challenging topics, including global conflicts such as the ongoing conflict in Gaza.
-Lizzy underscores the crucial role educators play in fostering conversations that encourage diverse perspectives, critical thinking, and respectful dialogue.
+A key theme in Lizzy and Ciara’s discussion is the importance of creating safe spaces in the classroom—especially when addressing challenging topics such as the conflict in Gaza.
+Lizzy underscores the role educators play in guiding students through complex conversations, encouraging diverse perspectives and critical thinking.

-However, global citizenship education extends beyond discussion.
-It is also about action.
-Lizzy highlights that standing in solidarity with marginalised communities requires more than just words; it demands real, tangible efforts toward social and climate justice.
+Global citizenship education, Lizzy notes, is about more than just raising awareness.
+It’s also about taking action.
+Solidarity with marginalised communities requires more than words — it calls for real, tangible efforts toward social and climate justice.

 “The ball of string serves as a metaphor: every action we take is part of a larger global tapestry.”